owickstrom/wickstrom.tech/src/_drafts/case-study-2.md

 ![](/assets/property-based-testing-the-ugly-parts/video-classification-failure.png)

 What?
 Where does 0s–0.6s come from?
-The classified timespan should've been 0s–1s, as the generated output has a single moving scene of 10 frames (1 second at 10 FPS).
+The classified time span should've been 0s–1s, as the generated output has a single moving scene of 10 frames (1 second at 10 FPS).
 I started digging, using the `annotate` function in Hedgehog to inspect the generated and intermediate values